 All-in-one restaurant POS system

-3. Position a takeaway window that leads to your outdoor seating area.
+3. Position a takeout window that leads to your outdoor seating area.

-If you offer takeaway, optimise your layout so the pick-up window is part of or leads directly into the inviting restaurant patio.
-Give people a chance to see your comfortable outdoor furniture, to feel the heat from the fire pit and to enjoy the ambience firsthand.
-They are more likely to feel encouraged to dine in, or rather out, next time.
-Making your outdoor seating area visible from the takeaway window can help takeaway customers feel included in the restaurant experience even though they are eating off-site.
+If you offer takeout, optimize your layout, so the pickup window is part of (or leads directly into) the inviting restaurant patio.
+Give people a chance to see your comfortable outdoor furniture, feel the fire pit’s heat, and enjoy the ambience firsthand.
+They are more likely to feel encouraged to dine in — or rather out — next time.
+Make your outdoor seating area visible from the takeout window.
+This can help takeout customers feel included in the restaurant experience even though they are eating off-premises.

-Post clear signage and messaging to promote your outdoor patio deals and specials.
-Include a coupon in every to-go order, redeemable only for outdoor dining.
-On the flip side, incorporating your takeaway window close to the outdoor dining area reminds patio guests that they can order takeaway from you in the future too.
-Place signage around the outdoor space to promote your to-go service.
-This is a great chance to cross-sell the takeaway and patio dining experience to increase profitability for both.
+Place signage around the outdoor space to promote your to-go service—post clear signage and messaging to promote your outdoor patio deals and specials.
+You may even include a coupon in every to-go order, redeemable only for outdoor dining.
+On the flip side, incorporating your takeout window close to the outdoor dining area reminds patio guests that they can also order takeout from you in the future.
+This is a great chance to cross-sell the takeout and patio dining experience to increase profitability for both.

 4. Use QR code ordering or mobile POS options in your outdoor dining area.

-Many restaurants made the move from physical to digital menus and touchless payment options, and guests took to it, as technology is now an expected part of the dining experience, bringing convenience both to guests and restaurant staff.
+Many restaurants moved from physical to digital menus and touchless payment options, and guests took to it.
+According to the Square Future of Restaurants report, technology is now an expected part of the dining experience.
+78% of customers acknowledge the benefits of digital menus, bringing convenience to guests and restaurant staff.

 Incorporating QR codes in your restaurant allows you to streamline operations and boost profit, particularly for your outdoor dining space.
-Digital ordering reduces paper and printing costs, and enables you to make menu changes easily and cost-effectively.
-Guests can pull up the menu and order directly from their smartphones, minimising the time between seating a table and getting an order to the kitchen.
-This frees up time for staff to deliver food and cater to guests’ needs, which can make a big impact on staff travelling back and forth between the indoor dining room and the outdoor space.
+Digital ordering reduces paper and printing costs and enables you to make menu changes quickly and cost-effectively.
+Guests can pull up the menu and order directly from their smartphones, minimizing the time between seating a table and getting an order to the kitchen.
+This frees up time for staff to deliver food and cater to guests’ needs.
+In turn, this can significantly impact the number of staff travelling back and forth between the indoor dining room and the outdoor space.

-Incorporate QR codes at key spots around your physical dining area — such as at the outdoor bar or near the fire pit — and lead guests to delightful add-ons, like a digital quiz to help them pick a drink to match their mood or a trivia game they can play at the table.
+Incorporate QR codes at key spots around your physical dining area, such as at the outdoor bar or near the fire pit.
+Plus, lead guests to delightful add-ons, like a digital quiz to help them pick a drink to match their mood or a trivia game they can play at the table.

-If you still prefer to have your staff manage orders, a mobile POS system for tableside ordering and payments can help you provide a high-level customer experience and streamline your ordering and payment processes behind the scenes.
+If you still prefer to have your waitstaff take orders, a mobile POS system for tableside ordering and payments can help you provide a high-level customer experience and streamline your ordering, payments, and back-of-house processes behind the scenes.
 QR codes and mobile POS solutions can help your staff work more efficiently and can open up their time to focus on giving guests the outdoor dining experience they came for.